ShreeKeshavan/Car_price_prediction/README.md

 5. I prepared the data for model training and testing through data preprocessing.
 I encoded categorical variables, scaled numerical features, and split the dataset into training and testing sets.

-6. I trained the model using different machine learning algorithms, such as Random Forest Regression, Gradient Boosting Regression, Adaboost Regression, Decision Tree Regression, etc., to predict car prices.
+6. I trained the model using different machine learning algorithms, such as Linear Regression, Random Forest Regression, Gradient Boosting Regression, Adaboost Regression, Decision Tree Regression to predict car prices.

 7. I performed hyperparameter tuning to optimize the performance of my models.
-This involved tuning the hyperparameters using techniques like grid search, random search, or Bayesian optimization.
+This involved tuning the hyperparameters using techniques like randomized search.

 8. I evaluated the performance of my models and achieved around **`R2 score - 95% `** with the Random Forest Regression model.